ansys/pymotorcad/doc/source/user_guide/Motor-CAD_setup.rst

 This section covers PyMotor-CAD options which are accessed from the Motor-CAD UI.

-Registering Motor-CAD for Automation
+Registering Motor-CAD for automation
 ------------------------------------

-Before we can run any scripts to interact with Motor-CAD, we must first check the current version of Motor-CAD is registered for automation.
+Before you can run any scripts to interact with Motor-CAD, you must first verify the current version of Motor-CAD is registered for automation.

 To do this, select Defaults -> Automation to open the registration window and click Update to current version.